evidentart/eldoria-quest/README.md

 # EldoriaQuest

 Welcome to the repository for EldoriaQuest, an in-development interactive RPG platform that offers a dynamic storytelling experience with user-driven choices and many more.
+Due to the requirements of GitHub Pages, all folders had to be removed and files placed in one location to ensure proper hosting.
+While this may make the repository appear disorganized, rest assured that all necessary files are present for the project to function correctly

 ## About The Project